alexcg1/alexcg1.github.io/_posts/2021-07-21-ai-search-one-line-python.md

 There's only one reason (I can think of) to use this method.
 And that's for writing clickbait like this.
 And hopefully it worked!

-If you liked reading this (or are fuming about how ripped off you feel), head on over to [Jina's GitHub repo](https://github.com/jina-ai/jina/).
+If you liked reading this (or are fuming about how ripped off you feel), head on over to [Jina's GitHub repo](https://github.com/jina-ai/jina/) and throw a star their way.
 I'm their developer relations lead, so not only have I wasted all our time today, but I also have the sheer bloody nerve to try and shove our (rather lovely) product down your throats.

 So, that's all from me.
-I'm off to make pull requests to our competitors repos, streamlining all their code into one gloriously long line.
+I'm off to make pull requests to our competitors repos, optimizing all their code into one gloriously long line.
 Bye for now!